Digital4Grids/Bridge_energy_schemas/README.md

 **\Repository**

-Here you will find the Sparx Enterprise Architect EAPX file that holds the CIM library and combined  Project EDDIE and IEC 62746-4 profiles.
+Here you will find the Sparx Enterprise Architect EAP file that holds the CIM library and combined  Project EDDIE and IEC 62746-4 profiles.
 Project EDDIE messages are based on the IEC 62325 (ESMP) with a few extensions and is compliant in structure and usage with the IEC 62746-4.

 **\IEC62746-4**